-6.1 To support the request from the UK Government, seeking local authorities support to participate in the Afghanistan Relocation and Assistance Policy Scheme, to provide housing and other support to those who have been supporting the UK in Afghanistan.

-- 6.2 To commit to welcoming and supporting unaccompanied asylum seeking children to Moray to provide a safe and supportive home. - 6.3 The dedicated temporary Resettlement Team should be formed at speed for Moray to be ready and responsive for the coordination, support and continuity of care for those refugees who need a safe and welcoming new home in Moray.
+- 6.1.
+To support the request from the UK Government, seeking local authorities support to participate in the Afghanistan Relocation and Assistance Policy Scheme, to prove housing and other support to locally employed staff who have been supporting the UK in Afghanistan. - 6.2.
+To commit to welcoming and supporting unaccompanied asylum seeking children to Moray as their safe and supportive home - 6.3.
+The dedicated temporary Resettlement Team should be formed at speed for Moray to be ready and responsive for the coordination, support and continuity of care for those refugees who need a safe and welcoming new home in Moray.

-Author of Report: Carmen Gillies Senior Project Officer HSCM Background Papers: With Author Ref: SPMAN-1108985784-658 SPMAN-1108985784-661 SPMAN-1108985784-662
+Author of Report:Carmen Gillies Senior Project Officer HSCMBackground Papers:With AuthorRef:SPMAN-1108985784-658